Cape Verde: Literature

 Cape Verdean literature is one of the richest of Lusophone Africa.
-Famous poets include Paulino Vieira, Manuel de Novas, Sergio Frusoni, Eugénio Tavares, and B. Léza, and famous authors include Baltasar Lopes da Silva, António Aurélio Gonçalves, Manuel Lopes, Orlanda Amarílis, Henrique Teixeira de Sousa, Arménio Vieira, Kaoberdiano Dambará, Dr. Azágua, and Germano Almeida.
-The first novel written by a woman from Cabo Verde was A Louca de Serrano by Dina Salústio; its translation, as The Madwoman of Serrano, was the first translation of any Cabo Verdean novel to English.
+Poets include Paulino Vieira, Manuel de Novas, Sergio Frusoni, Eugénio Tavares, and B. Léza, and authors include Baltasar Lopes da Silva, António Aurélio Gonçalves, Manuel Lopes, Orlanda Amarílis, Henrique Teixeira de Sousa, Arménio Vieira, Kaoberdiano Dambará, Dr. Azágua, and Germano Almeida.
+The first novel written by a woman from Cape Verde was A Louca de Serrano by Dina Salústio; its translation, as The Madwoman of Serrano, was the first translation of any Cape Verdean novel to English.

 Cinema

-The Carnival and the island of São Vicente are portrayed in the 2015 feature documentary Tchindas, nominated at the 12th Africa Movie Academy Awards.
+The carnival and the island of São Vicente are portrayed in the 2015 feature documentary Tchindas, nominated at the 12th Africa Movie Academy Awards.
+It was the location for the 2023 French film Ama Gloria by Marie Amachoukeli.

 Cuisine

-The Cape Verde diet is mostly based on fish and staple foods like corn and rice.
+Cape Verdean cuisine is mostly based on fish and staple foods like corn and rice.
 Vegetables available during most of the year are potatoes, onions, tomatoes, manioc, cabbage, kale, and dried beans.
 Fruits such as bananas and papayas are available year-round, while others like mangoes and avocados are seasonal.

-A popular dish served in Cape Verde is cachupa, a slow-cooked stew of corn (hominy), beans, and fish or meat.
-A common appetizer is the pastel, a pastry shell filled with fish or meat which is then fried.
+A popular dish is cachupa, a slow-cooked stew of corn (hominy), beans, and fish or meat.
+A common appetiser is the pastel, a pastry shell filled with fish or meat that is then fried.

 Sports

-The country's most successful sports team is the Cape Verde national basketball team, which won the bronze medal at the FIBA Africa Championship 2007, after beating Egypt in its last game.
+The most successful sports team is the Cape Verde national basketball team, which won the bronze medal at the FIBA Africa Championship 2007 after beating Egypt in its last game.
+They made their first appearance at the FIBA Basketball World Cup in 2023.
 The country's most well-known player is Walter Tavares, who plays for Real Madrid of Spain.

 Cape Verde is famous for wave sailing (a type of windsurfing) and kiteboarding.
 Josh Angulo, a Hawaiian and 2009 PWA Wave World Champion, has done much to promote the archipelago as a windsurfing destination.
-Mitu Monteiro, a local kitesurfer, was the 2008 Kite Surfing World Champion in the wave discipline.
+Mitu Monteiro, a local kite-surfer was the 2008 Kite Surfing World Champion in the wave discipline.

 The Cape Verde national football team, nicknamed the Tubarões Azuis (Blue Sharks), is the national team of Cape Verde and is controlled by the Cape Verdean Football Federation.
-The team has played at three Africa Cup of Nations, in 2013, 2015, and 2021.
+The team has played at four Africa Cup of Nations, in 2013, 2015, 2021 and 2023, and they will participate in their first FIFA World Cup in 2026.

-The country has competed at every Summer Olympics since 1996.
+The country has competed at every Summer Olympics since 1996; they had never won a medal until 2024, when Daniel Varela de Pina won a bronze medal in boxing.
 In 2016, Gracelino Barbosa became the first Cape Verdean to win a medal at the Paralympic Games.